Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 Error Message Cause Fix

-"Missing required field 'image'" No image property Add valid image URL
+"Missing required field 'image'" No image property Add valid absolute image URL

 "Invalid time format" Not using ISO 8601 Change to PT30M format